angelostefani/Keepalive/README.md

- Servizio RESTful in Python per implementare un meccanismo di keepalive
+RESTful service in Python to implement a keepalive mechanism